-Using a special Vitalinq adaptor cable (P/N: CBL-YJ), up to two wireless headsets can be connected to the YELLOW jack on the rear of the Vitalinq 94A-07 console.
+Using a special Vitalinq adaptor cable, up to two wireless headsets can be connected to the YELLOW jack on the rear of the Vitalinq 94A-07 console.
 Two-way communication is then possible between the wireless headset(s) plugged into the YELLOW jack and any headset (corded or wireless) plugged into one of the two HEADSET jacks located on the front of the Vitalinq console or, if used, the SILVER jack.
-Note that headsets plugged into the YELLOW jack do not provide twoway communication with the procedure room.
+Note that headsets plugged into the YELLOW and SILVER jacks do not provide two-way communication with the procedure room - they only communicate with each other and any headsets connected to the front of the console.